Donate To the Library

 - Our digital commons were visited by 39,378 people last year from all over the world!

 THANK YOU for your previous support of the Library, without you none of this would be possible.
-You are our donors, our community supporters, our partners and our users.
+You are our donors, our community supporters, our partners, and our users.
 We continue to grow and evolve to meet you and your family’s needs.

-Again this year, the Library partnered with many groups and organizations—making us all stronger.
+As we do every year the Library partnered with many groups and organizations—making us all stronger.
 Still, we serve our community one person at a time.
 During the Exploring Human Origins exhibit in April, a grandfather was able to bring his grandson to visit, saying this was the only way they could share an exhibit of the quality provided by the Smithsonian; in another family, a little girl earnestly engaged with her family in a whole new way as she asked questions to discover “what does it mean to be human?”
 We will always have books, (currently 469,291 volumes to be exact), but there is so much more we can and should do.

 These are some of the things your dollars help us do.
 Without you, there would be no programming.
 Programs help expose adults and children to new ideas.
 Programs, like books, are a gateway to information.
 Many people visiting us this year remarked that they had not been here for years but just HAD to see their favorite author or see an exhibit or bring a grandchild to a children’s program.
 Often they left with not only a library card, but books, information and other resources that they couldn’t wait to use.
 But the Annual Fund money is used for more than that: it helps us to expand our audio-book collection, helps buy needed resources for the children’s and teen areas, lets us purchase needed materials for the Local History area and, quite frankly, helps us meet our operating budget.